vmunier/sbt-web-scalajs/README.md

 ## Features

 - Use the `scalaJSProjects` setting key to attach several Scala.js projects to the Play! project
+- The `scalaJSDev` pipeline task generates the fast-optimised javascript when running `run`
 - The `scalaJSProd` pipeline task generates the optimised javascript when running `start`, `stage` and `dist`
 - Source Maps is _disabled in production_ by default to prevent your users from seeing the source files.
 But it can easily be enabled in production too by setting `(emitSourceMaps in fullOptJS) := true` in the Scala.js projects.
 - Use the `sourceMapsDirectories` setting on a Scala.js project to specify additional directories containing Scala files needed for Source Maps.
 You would typically use this setting when your Scala.js project depends on another Scala.js project.